Buying guide: Computer for DJing – by a DJ & computer specialist

 Make sure to choose a computer where you can actually expand the memory later.

-Some Windows laptops and all Mac laptops have integrated memory which isn’t expandable.
+All Mac laptops have integrated memory which isn’t expandable.

 If that is the case: choose twice the amount of memory you think you will need.